naw-db/naw-db.github.io/content/sections/about/about.md

 ---
 imageSrc: "../../images/nba-all-world-banner.png"
-imageAlt: "About NBA All-World Database"
+imageAlt: "About NAWDB"
 ---

-NBA All-World Database is a fan site for in-game data and useful tools to give you an edge in the [NBA All-World](https://nbaallworld.com/) mobile game.
+NAWDB is a fan site for in-game data and useful tools to give you an edge in the [NBA All-World](https://nbaallworld.com/) mobile game.